 You can download Tor Browser here.

-TLS (Transport Layer Security) encryption techniques are used here, and HTTPS authenticates both the data sender and receiver at each end and makes sure that the data sent hasn’t been breached, ensuring integrity.
+TLS (Transport Layer Security) encryption techniques are used here.
+HTTPS authenticates the data sender and receiver at each end and ensures that the data sent hasn’t been breached, ensuring integrity.

-The problem is that not every website makes use of HTTPS, but you can enable it using your browser settings and with the help of third-party applications.
+The problem is that not every website uses HTTPS, but you can enable it using your browser settings and with the help of third-party applications.